 - Capacity-building grants that help nonprofits build know-how and knowledge about racial equity with their staff, board and constituents.

-Take the first step with us and sign up for one of the Allyship workshops, presented by Whitney Parnell of Service Never Sleeps.
-The Allyship training will equip you with tools to be an active ally for racial justice through methods of centering people of color, influencing others, and continuing your own self-work journey.
-You’ll leave this intensive fast-paced workshop feeling committed to the Allyship lifestyle, and prepared to facilitate change in your own work place.
-The training will be offered five times – May 23, June 3, 4, 19 and 21 and the cost is $50.
-Lunch will be provided and scholarships are available.
-Please contact Brandi Yee at brandi.yee@actforalexandria.
+If you seek to promote racial equity within your organization, this workshop will equip you with tools to be an active ally for racial justice through methods of naming white privilege, centering people of color, navigating intersectionality across identities, influencing others, and continuing your own self-work journey.
+You’ll leave this workshop committed to the Allyship lifestyle, and prepared to facilitate change in your own workspace.